 DreamHost keeps things affordable.
 There are 4 plans, and the prices vary between $10/month to $80/month.
 Plus, DreamHost keeps its prices relatively low for shorter subscriptions too, which is rare in the industry.

-Whatever plan you choose, you get access to DreamHost’s control panel, unlimited domains and traffic, an SSL certificate, and unlimited email accounts.
-Of course, if you need more resources, feel free to upgrade.
+Whichever hosting package you choose, you get access to DreamHost’s control panel, unlimited bandwidth and domains, an SSL certificate, and unlimited email accounts.
+Of course, if you need more dedicated resources, feel free to upgrade.

 - Basic ($10/month) – 1GB RAM and 30GB SSD storage